 There’s maybe nothing more American than the idea of the zipping down the highway in a motorcycle.
 The motorcycle is the essence of independence and has added a “cool” factor to all who ride since the days of James Dean.

 Yet, the open road can also be a dangerous one, even if you’re safe.
 When it comes to fatal motorcycle crashes, the majority involve a situation where the other, non-motorcycle vehicle is at fault.
-To limit damage and protect yourself, it is essential to grasp motorcycle laws in Kansas fully.
+To limit damage and protect yourself, the attorneys at Palmer Law Group recommend that you understand motorcycle laws in Kansas fully.

 To legally drive a motorcycle in Kansas, you need a driver’s license with a class “M” endorsement.
 To receive this endorsement, you need to have met specific criteria: